White Travertine Thermal Pools with Blue Water – Pamukkale, Turkey

 3) Magic Carpet Hot Air Balloon Ride in Cappadocia is INSANE

 One of the best ways to enjoy the beauty of Cappadocia’s moonscape is by flying over it.
 Yes, it’s expensive but Cappadocia is one of the cheapest locations in the world to experience a hot air balloon ride.
 It may be cheaper than the most but it is definitely the most beautiful one.

-A hot air balloon ride normally costs around $100, which includes a pickup, breakfast, the ride itself, champagne and a drop back to the hotel.
+A hot air balloon ride experience is a must-do in every single Turkey itinerary.
+It normally costs around $250-$300, which includes a pickup, breakfast, the ride itself, champagne and a drop back to the hotel.
 There are many tour operators that offer this but since it can be risky, I’d suggest you pick the best.

 After weeks of research, I picked Turkiye Balloons and I was very happy with their service.
 Thankfully, they don’t overstuff their balloon baskets and I was able to capture the moment without other people in them.
 Oh, and they have some of the most experienced pilots.

 If Cappadocia wasn’t magical enough, things get better because there are caves everywhere, even inside the weird rock formations.